T

 landmark

-The world's largest city square, a significant site for modern Chinese history.
-It's surrounded by important buildings like the Great Hall of the People and the National Museum of China.
+The world's largest city square, a significant historical and political center.
+It's surrounded by important landmarks like the Great Hall of the People and the National Museum of China.

 • Be prepared for security checks.